Internet in Bangladesh: Evolution

 Starting in the early 1990s, Bangladesh had dialup access to e-mail using the Bulletin Board Systems (BBSs) of a few local providers, but the number of users did not total more than 500.
 Users were charged by the kilobyte and email was transferred from the BBS service providers to the rest of the world by international dialup using UUCP.

-In June 1996 the first VSAT base data circuit in the country was commissioned and the Bangladesh Telegraph and Telephone Board (BTTB) granted licenses to two Internet Service Providers (ISPs).
+In June 1996 the first VSAT base data circuit in the country was commissioned and the Bangladesh Telegraph and Telephone Board (BTTB) granted licenses to two Internet service providers (ISPs).
 In subsequent years more liberal government policies led to a rapid expansion of the industry, resulting in over 180 registered ISPs by 2005.
 ISPs are currently regulated by the Bangladesh Telecommunication Regulatory Commission (BTRC) through the Bangladesh Telecommunications Act.

 In May 2006 Bangladesh inaugurated new submarine cable optic fiber connectivity as part of the 16-country consortium SEA-ME-WE 4 project.
 The landing station is in Cox's Bazar, the southern city near the Bay of Bengal.
 In July 2008 the Submarine Cable Project was transformed into the company Bangladesh Submarine Cable Company Limited (BSCCL), which is now responsible for all services related to the submarine cable.

 Recent Developments (2018-2025)

 The internet landscape in Bangladesh has transformed dramatically since the late 2010s.
 On 19 February 2018, Bangladesh officially launched 4G network services, marking a significant milestone in mobile internet connectivity.

 By June 2025, Bangladesh reached 188.45 million mobile phone subscribers, with Grameenphone leading at 86.51 million subscribers, followed by Robi (57.40 million), Banglalink (37.95 million), and Teletalk (6.59 million).
 Internet subscribers grew exponentially to 133.61 million by June 2025, comprising 119.29 million mobile internet users and 14.32 million ISP/PSTN subscribers.

 The Bangladesh Bureau of Statistics reported in 2025 that 54.8% of households had internet access, a significant increase from 43.6% in 2023.
-Smartphone adoption saw substantial growth, jumping from 63.3% to 72.8% during the same period.

 Network coverage expanded significantly, with 4G coverage reaching 100% and 3G coverage at 99.80% by 2025.
 Internet penetration reached 44.5% in 2025.
 The communication services market revenue was projected to reach US$4.9 billion in 2025, dominated by mobile data with a projected market volume of US$2.5 billion.

 Infrastructure development continued to be a priority, with industry leaders at the TowerCo Build Forward Forum 2025 emphasizing the need for policy reform, infrastructure resilience, and cross-sector collaboration.
 The forum highlighted that TowerCos enable over 90% of the country's mobile network coverage and launched the Bangladesh TowerCo Association to drive collective advocacy and regulatory engagement.

 According to OpenSignal's February 2025 report, Grameenphone led in overall mobile experience with a video experience score of 57.6 points, followed by Robi (52.7), Banglalink (50.6), and Teletalk (50.0).
-Download speeds showed similar rankings, with Grameenphone at 23.3 Mbps and Teletalk at 11.8 Mbps.
+Download speeds showed similar rankings, with Grameenphone at 23.3 Mbit/s and Teletalk at 11.8 Mbit/s.